fundapps/TechDocs/README.md

 ## Position Limits Clients

-The RIAN API is Position Limits (PL) enabled, please make sure to selecy "PL" from the dropdown at top-right of the page to see Position Limits specific extensions to the API.
+The RIAN API is Position Limits (PL) enabled, please make sure to select "PL" from the dropdown at top-right of the page to see Position Limits specific extensions to the API.

 # FundApps Adapptr Spec & Examples